Book Corner: The King’s Jewel by Elizabeth Chadwick

 Lewes Priory, Sussex

 Gundrada’s other brother, Gerbod resigned his position in Chester in 1070 and returned to Flanders which was in the midst of civil war, following the death of its count.
-Gerbod’s return was essential to guarantee the safety of the family’s lands and interests. the former earl’s fate is uncertain; one report has him killed while another sees him imprisoned, and a 3rd claims Gerbod accidentally killed his lord, Count Arnulf, at the Battle of Kassel in 1071.
-According to this last account, Gerbod travelled to Rome to perform penance and eventually became a monk at Cluny.
+Gerbod’s return was essential to guarantee the safety of the family’s lands and interests.
+The former earl’s fate is uncertain; one report has him killed while another sees him imprisoned, and a third claims Gerbod accidentally killed his lord, Count Arnulf, at the Battle of Kassel in 1071.
+According to this last account, Gerbod travelled to Rome to perform penance.
+He intended to have the hand that struck the fatal blow amputated but was persuaded against it and eventually became a monk at Cluny.

 It seems that neither brother raised a family, as Gerbod’s lands in Flanders were also inherited by Gundrada; the family interest in the abbey of St Bertin would eventually be passed on to Gundrada and William’s 2nd son, Reynold.